tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 As soon as we reach relative safety, still shaken by the harrowing sight of the Lava Walkers being swallowed by the earth, I pull out my radio, my hands still trembling from the intensity of what we just witnessed.
 I know our immediate priority is to prevent whatever is back there from spreading.

 "Base, this is Saito.
-We need air support immediately on these coordinates."
+We need immediate air support on these coordinates."
 I relay the exact location of the ravine, emphasizing the necessity of a rapid response.

 The response from dispatch is swift and professional.
 "Copy that, Saito.
 Air support is en route.
 Hold your position and stay safe.
 Over."